-- Managing Demand Charges: Multiple participants demonstrated their ability to avoid incremental demand charges through their bidding behavior by selecting an availability period that is not coincident with their current monthly maximum demand or peak demand for any of the time-of-use (TOU) periods (e.g., peak and part-peak) so that responding to an XSP event will not set a new monthly peak or TOU peak demands. - Enrollment: Through the pilot's enrollment process, administrators gained insights into why there was greater interest up front versus actual enrollment.
-Reasons for decreased enrollment versus interest may be attributable to: education, ability to provide load increase, alternatives which would prohibit participation due to dual participation rules, and the short-term nature of the pilot. - Customer Classes: There was much more interest from larger commercial participants (customers and aggregators) than from residential or small commercial participants. - Organizational Roles: The pilot helped in developing and establishing organizational roles and operational handoffs between different groups within PG&E as well as PG&E and a third-party to administer the program. - Distribution Planning and Operations: Any excess supply product can have a positive or negative impact to the distribution system depending on multiple factors, including the location, size, duration, timing, composition, and concentration of the resources.
+- Customer Classes: There was much more interest from larger commercial participants (customers and aggregators) than from residential or small commercial participants. - Organizational Roles: The pilot helped in developing and establishing organizational roles and operational handoffs between different groups within PG&E as well as PG&E and a third-party to administer the program. - Distribution Planning and Operations: The XSP has been working on a new coordination process between the teams developing programs and the distribution planning and operations teams to ensure that operating the XSP does not create local distribution network issues.
+Any excess supply product can have a positive or negative impact to the distribution system depending on multiple factors, including the location, size, duration, timing, composition, and concentration of the resources.
 A key concern for distribution planners is that distribution systems were designed to accommodate diverse loads where usage from similar devices, such as HVAC, is somewhat distributed and act independently from each other.
-Aggregating these small but numerous loads into a biddable product will require participants to react in the same manner at same time, which is not something that was anticipated and could cause issues for distribution planners.
+Aggregating these small but numerous loads into a biddable product will require participants to react in the same manner at same time, which is not something that was anticipated and could cause issues for distribution planners and operators.